nainakaur13/justeat-testautomation/README.md

 - Follows Procedural Style
 - Break script into keywords which can be reused by multiple testcases.
 Improves ability to decipher test results
 -  Move keywords to Resource file
 -  Follows **Page Object Model**.
-Create page objects in a resounce file.
+Create page objects in a resource directory.
 A one place for all actions/locators

 ## Test Scenarios